 The Conflict Resolution Project provides confidential, fast and free services to WCSU students, including information, training and mediation/facilitation services to help resolve problems, conflicts, fights and disputes creatively and effectively.

 ConnectPrint is WCSU’s printing management system, making printing easier and considerably reducing printer waste and supplies.
 To use the ConnectPrint system, you must have a valid WestConnect ID card.

 Cooperative Education Internship Program

-The Cooperative Education Internship Program at WCSU complements classroom study with work experience to enable professional development, academic achievement and personal growth.
-A cooperative education internship provides students of all majors with career-related skills, academic credit and a competitive hourly salary.
+The Cooperative Education Internship Program at WCSU complements classroom study with work experience to enable applied learning, professional development, academic achievement and personal growth.
+The cooperative education internship program provides students of all majors with career-related skills, academic credit and a competitive hourly salary.
 Participating employers use the WCSU Cooperative Education Internship Program for project assistance and for talent screening and acquisition.
-Students can earn as many as 18 credits, typically applied as free electives, through WCSU’s Cooperative Education Internship Program.
+Students can earn as many as 18 credits during their academic career at WCSU, typically applied as general electives, through WCSU’s Cooperative Education Internship Program.

 Student Center 222

 The Counseling Center provides individual and group counseling in a safe, confidential and supportive environment.
 The Counseling Center also offers a wide range of services including outreach, psycho-educational workshops, training and consultation to students, administration, faculty, staff and parents.